greim/motel/readme.md

 ### `Motel#subscribe(subscriber)` (Method)

-Subscribe to the stream of updates produced by the `publish` function mentioned above.
+Subscribe to the stream of updates produced by the mutation observer or the `Motel#publish` function.
 The `subscriber` argument is a function which receives an action which can be fed (for example) into a Redux reducer.

 ```js
 vacancies.subscribe((action) => {